IKF - Graduation Requirements**

 Districts may make modifications to the assessment for students who seek a modified diploma when the following conditions are met:

 - For a student on an individualized education program (IEP) or Section 504 plan, any modifications to work samples must be consistent with the requirements established in the IEP or 504 plan.
-Modifications include practices and procedures that compromise the intent of the assessment through a change in learning expectations, construct, or content that is to be measured, grade level standard, or measured outcome of the assessment.
-This means that IEP or 504 school teams responsible for approving modifications for a student’s assessment may adjust the administration of the assessment and/or the assessment’s achievement standard;
+Modifications include practices and procedures that compromise the intent of the assessment through a change in the achievement level, construct, or measured outcome of the assessment.
+This means that IEP or 504 school teams responsible for approving modifications for a student’s assessment may adjust the administration of the assessment and/or the assessment’s achievement standard.
+The IEP or 504 team must inform the student’s parent that the use of a modification on an assessment will result in an invalid assessment;

 - For a student not on an IEP or 504 plan, any modifications to work samples must have been provided to the student during their instruction in the content area to be assessed and in the year in which the student is being assessed, and modifications must be approved by the school team that is responsible for monitoring the student’s progress toward the modified diploma.

-Students not on an IEP or a Section 504 Plan may not receive a modified Smarter Balanced assessment.
+Students not on an IEP or a Section 504 Plan may not receive a modified statewide assessment.

-A student’s school team shall decide that a student should work toward a modified diploma no earlier than the end of grade six and no later than two years before the student’s anticipated exit from high school.
+A student’s school team (which must include an adult student, parent/guardian of the student) shall decide if a student will work toward a modified diploma no earlier than the end of grade six and no later than two years before the student’s anticipated exit from high school.

 A student’s school team may decide to revise a modified diploma decision.